 What Is a Dangling Modifier?
 (With Examples)

-As a proofreader, you’ll need to spot and fix grammatical errors.
-One of the most common of these is the dangling modifier.
-In this post, we’ll provide a crash course on what dangling modifiers are, how to identify them, and what to do with them when proofreading.
+As a proofreader, you’ll need to confidently spot and fix all kinds of errors, including grammatical ones.
+A common type in this category is the dangling modifier, which can lead to an unclear or downright baffling sentence!
+To help you understand this grammatical mistake, we’ll explain what dangling modifiers are, how to identify them, and what to do with them when proofreading.

 What Is a Dangling Modifier?

-When we talk about dangling modifiers, we’re referring to a modifier that lacks a clear subject to modify.
-If the intended subject is missing, the modifier appears to refer to a different word or phrase instead.
+If a modifier is dangling, it means that the modifier lacks a clear subject to modify.
+We have a description, but the thing that is being described is missing.
+And if the intended subject is missing, the modifier can appear to refer to a different word or phrase instead.
 As a result, the sentence becomes unclear and confusing:

 Flying away into the trees, the hunter missed his shot. ✘